 The heart is one of the wisest organs.
 Your heart actually contains neurons, similar to those in your brain, and your heart and brain are closely connected, creating a symbiotic whole.
 Listen to your heart is an old saying but can bring you much happiness.

 The heart is all about our relationships.
 Think of all the types of relationships you have in your life: your parents, a partner, you may be a parent, friendships, and colleagues.
 Most importantly, the relationship you have with yourself.
 If you are feeling a disconnect in any relationship this exercise will help you give you tools in order to be balanced and connected.
 This exercise is about healing the heart.
 Let’s dive in to heal and thrive.
+If you would like to watch the free video, click here.

 Gather your materials: